jtremback/reactive-payment-routing/readme.md

 ### Protocol

+*To run a simulation of the protocol, go into `/demo` and type `npm start`, then go to localhost:4456 and open the console.*

 Since our nodes are presumed to already have connectivity, we can skip the **Route Request Message**.
 Our protocol has only one type of message, which we'll call the **Routing Message**.
 A node's neighbors are those nodes that it has payment channels open with.

 When a node wishes to send a multihop payment, it first sends a **Payment Initialization** to the recipient.